4. Collections within collections#

 4.6.
 Digitised collections#

-Resources digitised by the NLA and delivered trhough Trove are sometimes grouped into collections.
+Resources digitised by the NLA and delivered through Trove are sometimes grouped into collections.
 In the Digitised Newspapers & Gazettes category, relationships exist between the different parts of a newspaper – titles, issues, pages, and articles – enabling you move from one level to another, and to access and aggregate data from the different components.
 For example, you can find articles published on a particular page.

 These sorts of relationships are not as clearly defined for other types of digitised resources, and little data about them is directly available from the Trove API.
 The Other digitised resources section describes in detail the issues and possible workarounds for different content types.